 Step 5: Entry in the Register of Architects

 Once you have successfully completed your professional traineeship and received your certificate, you can enter your name in the Dutch Register of Architects.
+You can do this immediately after your final meeting.
 You are then eligible to use the title pertaining to your profession: architect, urban designer, landscape architect or interior architect.
 Note: You have to apply for registration yourself, this is not an automated process!